 I have written a short commentary about Patrick Matthew.
 This was published on 20 April March 2015 in the Biological Journal of the Linnean Society.
 The published version was freely available at the Biol.
 J. Linn.
 Soc. website for the 6 months following the publication date, here.
 The peer-reviewed and pre-peer-reviewed versions of the manuscript are freely available here.

-The best way to learn more about Matthew is to read his ideas on macroevolution by natural selection for yourself: “Accommodation of organised life to circumstance, by diverging ramifications”.
+The best way to learn more about Matthew is to read his ideas on the evolutionary origin of species via natural selection for yourself – the key section is short and well worth reading: “Accommodation of organised life to circumstance, by diverging ramifications”.

 See also additional resources on Matthew.